Grand Funk Railroad

 No One Can Hurt Me

 The short-lived Grays consisted of four multi-instrumentalists, some of whose names will be familiar to you; Jon Brion, Jason Falkner (of the mighty Jellyfish), Buddy Judge and Dan McCarroll.
-It seems that all concerned were sick of the bands they were in, and formed The Grays as an experiment in leaderless democracy, although, sadly, it only lasted for one album.
-As you'd expect, Ro Sham Bo is stuffed with intelligent pop tunes, with Very Best Years being a 'radio hit', which presumably means it didn't translate into sales.
+It seems that all concerned were sick of the bands they were in and formed The Grays as an experiment in leaderless democracy, although, sadly, it only lasted for one album.
+As you'd expect, Ro Sham Bo is stuffed with intelligent pop tunes, Very Best Years being a 'radio hit', which presumably means it didn't translate into sales.
 In fact, there isn't a bad track on the album, which is an achievement in itself.

 Brion and Falkner both play Chamberlin, with more flutes than anything, with very obvious use on Is It Now Yet, amongst others.
 Oh Well Maybe has some pretty upfront strings, but given that we've entered the Wacky World of Chamberlins, there could be all sorts of stuff going on here that I haven't spotted (again).
 I'm assuming the cellos on a couple of tracks are Chamby; actually, on All You Wanted, there seems to be a polyphonic part that gives the game away.
 Anyway, much Chamby all round, though subtly.